All Episodes

 That doesn't make any sense to me.

-Just hang on, just make a note.
+Hang on, just make a note.

 Discounts?

-I mean reducing prices is what that means.
+I mean, reducing prices is what that means.

-They cut prices on Black Friday?
+They cut prices on Black Friday and profits went through the nose?

 That doesn't make any sense.